88-degrees/Book-of-Changes/e79b8ayi.md

-# Yi ䷩
+# Yì ䷩

-Chinese: yì 益 ䷩
+> Chinese: 益 ䷩ yì

+###### p.
+149

 ![yi](https://88o.io/wp-content/uploads/2018/09/42-e79b8ayi.jpg)

-**Yi** indicates that (in the state which it denotes) there will be advantage in every movement which shall be undertaken, that it will be advantageous (even) to cross the great stream.
+**Yì ䷩** indicates that (in the state which it denotes) there will be advantage in every movement which shall be undertaken, that it will be advantageous (even) to cross the great stream.

-1. The first NINE, undivided, shows that it will be advantageous for its subject in his position to make a great movement.
+1. The first NINE, undivided, shows that it will be advantageous for its subject in his position to make

+##### p.
+150

+a great movement.
 If it be greatly fortunate, no blame will be imputed to him.

 2. The second SIX, divided, shows parties adding to the stores of its subject ten pairs of tortoise shells whose oracles cannot be opposed.
 Let him persevere in being firm and correct, and there will be good fortune.
 Let the king, (having the virtues thus distinguished), employ them in presenting his offerings to God, and there will be good fortune.